CesaireTchoudjuen/programming/README.txt

 ### Weekly Tasks

 For the first 8 classes, a problem (weekly task) was proposed to the student.
+These weekly tasks can be found in the folders from week02 to week08.